Contents Previous Page Next

 Feeling the necessity of having divine service a little nearer their homes, in 1792 they erected a simple and modest meeting house, 36 by 30 feet, about two and a half rods south of the present church.

-Then they petitioned the Societies of the two churches in Milford for preaching at Bryan's Farms in winter.
 That year they were granted six Sundays, with the minister riding up from Milford on horseback to conduct the services.
 The clergymen of the two Milford churches alternated in conducting these services.
 The next year they had ten services, and in 1796 the number was increased to twelve.

 But twelve services during the winter did not satisfy the early fathers.
 They wanted divine worship made available every Sabbath.
 So they presented the following petition to the General Assembly in 1804: